danmyway/tesar/README.md

 =
 ### Testing farm API requests dispatcher
 #### Send requests to the Testing farm API through command line interface
-Posting requests to Testing farm requires some json payload manipulation, which is inconvenient and might be time consuming.<br>
+Posting requests to the Testing farm requires some json payload manipulation, which is inconvenient and might be time-consuming.<br><br>
-For example to be able to send request to test on three different composes you would need to edit 'compose', 'id' and 'distro' in the example payload below twice!<br>
+For example, to be able to send a request to test on three different composes you would need to edit 'compose', 'id' and 'distro' in the example payload below twice!<br>
-To be able to send request for testing just two individual test plans on three composes, you would even need to change the 'name' three times as well.<br>
+To be able to send request for testing just two individual test plans on three composes, you would even need to change the 'name' three times as well.<br><br>
 That is six changes and six `https POST` commands sent to command line.<br>
 That is IMHO **exactly six times more**, than it should be.